lpic2book/src/docs/lpic2.200.1.md

 ##  ss

-ss The `ss` command is used to show socket statistics.
+The `ss` command is used to show socket statistics.
 It can display stats for PACKET sockets, TCP sockets, UDP sockets, DCCP sockets, RAW sockets, Unix domain sockets, and more.
 It allows showing information similar to the `netstat` command, but it can display more TCP and state information.

-Most Linux distributions are shipped with ss.
+Most Linux distributions are shipped with `ss`.
 Being familiar with this tool helps enhance your understand of what's going on in the system sockets and helps you find the possible causes of a performance problem.